maksaska/Diff_cros_strange/README.md

 * Different algorithm for Sigma_TT evaluation in W in [2.17, 2.65] GeV and Q^2 in [0, 1.8] GeV^2 weak area of phase space.
 The values of Sigma_TT based on averaged over W > 2 GeV Sigma_TT/Sigma_T ratios from CLAS and quadratically interpolated Sigma_T values (between electro- and photoproduction data).
 To use this option add --ratio to your ./start command

-* To choose the method for str. function errors extrapolation along cos_theta axis add --error_opt=X to your ./start command, where X is:
+* To choose the method for str. function errors extrapolation along cos_theta axis add --err_opt=X to your ./start command, where X is:
   * X = 1 - constant prolongation of the boarding experimental data point error
   * X = 2 - linear increase in error up to a 100% on the cos = +-1 point from the last known experimental data point
   * X = 3 - quad. extrapolation of errors based on the experimental data